-The Asheville, North Carolina based Hi-Wire Brewing’s specialty lineup has recently included stars like Pink Drink, 10W-40 Imperial Stout, and most recently Man Eater.
-In May, Hi-Wire Citra Gose will ease you into summer.
+The Asheville, North Carolina based Hi-Wire Brewing’s specialty lineup has recently included stars like Pink Drink, 10W-40 Imperial Stout, and most recently, Man Eater.
+Now releasing is Hi-Wire Citra Gose, really a perfect match for summer.

 Availability: 16oz Cans, Draft.
 Limited Release.